 May 14, 2022 Latest post:

-Welcome to our CaringBridge website for Davey.
-We are using it to keep family and friends updated in one place.
-We appreciate your prayers, support and words of hope and encouragement.
+Welcome to our CaringBridge website.
+We are using this site to keep family and friends updated in one place.
+Please know how much we appreciate your love, support and most of all, your prayers!

 Earlier this year Becky started having some problems that she thought were sinus related.
 She was having what she thought was sinus pressure and ear infection related problems.
 The problems with her ears got worse.
 She went to urgent care and to her primary care doctor and they didn't find any fluid or infection in her ears.
 She was then referred to an ENT who also found no issues.
 They thought it might be TMJ so she then saw her dentist - and there was no TMJ.
 Sometime during the week of April 24th she started experiencing sight issues and extreme double vision.
 We reacted immediately and she returned to her PCP on April 26th and was scheduled for an MRI on the 30th.
 Things moved very fast from there!
 On Wednesday, May 4rd, she received a preliminary diagnosis of Lymphoma and she was referred immediately to an Oncologist.
 She met with the oncologist on Thursday, May 5th and had a CT Scan on that day and a bone marrow biopsy on the next day.

 As most of you know, Becky has a large family and some very close friends and we all still live within 2 miles of each other.
 We have been rotating and staying with her day and night to help her because of the vision issues.
 We we able to have a fairly relaxing weekend and got to celebrate Mother's Day with her at her house will everyone around including all 6 of her grandkids.
 We impatiently waited on the CT and biopsy results at the beginning of this week.
 On Wednesday we heard from her oncologist and received a different diagnosis.
 Her official diagnosis is Acute Lymphoblastic Leukemia and her care is now being provided by the Blood Marrow Transplant Group at Northside hospital.